 One that is universally treated, not so much a pest, but as a pleasant part of life, is the Lady Bug.
 From the time that we are born, ladybugs are treated as a beautiful creature that when seen makes your day a little bit nicer.

 The scientific name for ladybugs is “Coccinellidae.”
-They are known as lady beetle, lady bird and lady bug.
+They are known as lady beetle, ladybird, and ladybug.
 They are in the family of beetles, ranging in size from 0.8 to 18mm, or 1/3 of an inch to almost 3/4 of an inch.
-Usually they are orange and yellow or scarlet with small black spots on their little round shell.
-They have wings, black legs and antennae on their heads.
+Usually, they are orange and yellow or scarlet with small black spots on their little round shell.
+They have wings, black legs, and antennae on their heads.
 Worldwide there are more than 5,000 species of ladybugs.
-Just the North America there is almost 500 varieties.
+Just the North America there are almost 500 varieties.

 For many years ladybugs have been known to be the favorites of children throughout the world.
 They are immortalized in children’s books and stories and even in poems.
 The popular poem known as “Ladybird, Ladybird” is used by mothers to put their children at ease.

 Your house is on fire and your children are gone